Alhadis/language-wavefront/specs/mtl.rst

 After you specify a new material with the ``newmtl`` statement, you can enter the statements that describe the materials in any order.
 However, when the Property Editor writes an ``.mtl`` file, it puts the statements in a system-assigned order.
-In this chapter, the statements are described in the system-assigned order.
+In this section, the statements are described in the system-assigned order.

 The following is a sample format for a material definition in an